 - Reading: - Passages are located in the separate Passages and/or Phenomena Book.
 Each passage is associated with three tasks, or nine items per passage. - Each task is comprised of three separate items associated with the same passage.
 The items are located in the Presentation Pages. - Both the passages book with the reading passage and the presentation pages with the items and student response options should be visible to the student. - The Test Administrator may reread the item and response options to the student if needed until the student has chosen a response option.
-If choosing to reread the item, the Test Administrator should follow the same administration instructions as the first time. - Science: - Phenomena are located in the separate Passages and/or Phenomena Book.
-Each phenomenon is associated with one task, or three items per phenomenon. - Each task is comprised of three separate items associated with the same phenomenon.
-The items are located in the Presentation Pages. - Both the phenomena book with the science phenomenon and the presentation pages with the items and student response options should be visible to the student. - The Test Administrator may reread the item and response options to the student if needed until the student has chosen a response option.
 If choosing to reread the item, the Test Administrator should follow the same administration instructions as the first time.

+New for 2023-24: Items that reference a specific paragraph in the passage include directions that state the Test Administrator should turn to the referenced paragraph in the separate Passages and/or Phenomena Book, read the referenced paragraph to the student, and then present the item to the student.